WebDevBernard/ICBC_E-Stamp_Tool/README.md

 - You can restamp using the backup, just copy the file back into your Downloads folder.
 The file won't get duplicated in the share folder if it is already there.

-### Why are some files copying to the wrong folder when there is no producer code two?
+### Why are some files copying to the wrong folder when there is no producer two code?

 - If there is no producer two code, the script will try to find a file name with the same client name.
 If it finds a match it will return that parent subfolder name and append that to the root directory.
 So if the file is called `root/archive/2023/sub1/abc123.pdf`, and the file being copied is also called `abc123.pdf`, it will copy that file to `root/sub1/abc123.pdf`.
 This is why you should not manually create folders inside the shared folder.